hazan-lab/flash-stu-2/README.md

 > **Note**: CUDA is required to run code from this repository.

-This repository was tested with:
+For optimal performance, this repository was tested with:
 - Python 3.12.5
 - PyTorch 2.4.1
 - Triton 3.0.0